Nico Hülkenberg: 2017

 Hülkenberg driving for Renault at the 2017 Malaysian Grand Prix.

 On 14 October 2016, Renault Sport announced that Hülkenberg had signed a multiyear agreement to race with the Renault Sport Formula One team.

-He got his first points for the team at the third race of the season in Bahrain with 9th place, followed by 8th in Russia.
+Hülkenberg got his first points for the team at the third race of the season in Bahrain with 9th place, followed by 8th in Russia.
 Hülkenberg then finished in 6th place in Spain, Renault's best result in the sport since returning in 2016.
 His point scoring streak ended in Monaco when he retired, when running in the points, with gearbox issues.
 He finished 8th in Canada, which was followed by a retirement in Azerbaijan, when he clumsily clipped the wall while running in a promising 6th place.
 In Austria, he finished 13th, finishing behind his teammate Jolyon Palmer for the first time, following a bad start.

 A new Renault upgrade brought massive improvement at the 2017 British Grand Prix as Hülkenberg qualified and finished 6th.
 The car also proved to be the 'best of the rest' (behind Mercedes, Ferrari and Red Bull) in Hungary as he qualified 7th, but a 5 place grid penalty for a new gearbox meant that he started 12th on the grid.
 He was set to score points in the race, before a slow pit stop dropped him down the field and he eventually retired from the race.
 There was an incident during the race, when Kevin Magnussen had pushed Hülkenberg off the track as they were battling for position.
 Magnussen received a time penalty for the incident.
 Hülkenberg rudely confronted Magnussen while he was interviewed by Danish TV in the media pen, labelling him 'nasty' and the 'most unsporting driver of the whole grid' and Magnussen calmly responded with 'suck my balls, mate'.
 Hülkenberg entered the summer break with 26 points and in 10th place in the championship.

 Hülkenberg returned from the summer break in Belgium in good form as he qualified 7th and finished 6th in the race.
 At Singapore, it was announced that Carlos Sainz Jr. would replace Jolyon Palmer, who at that time had scored 0 points to Hülkenberg's 34 points, for the 2018 season.
 Hülkenberg qualified 'best of the rest' in 7th.
 After the first lap of the race, Hülkenberg found himself in 3rd place, following the first corner collision and subsequent retirements of Sebastian Vettel, Kimi Räikkönen, Max Verstappen and the fast-starting McLaren of Fernando Alonso.
 He looked set to take his long-awaited first podium finish in Formula 1, until Daniil Kvyat crashed and brought out the Safety Car and a blunder in strategy by Renault left him in 5th place.
 He eventually got up to 4th place, before an oil leak brought about his retirement from the race, in which he succeeded Adrian Sutil to become the record holder for the most starts in Formula 1 without a podium finish.